vivekedulab/demo-jenkins/README.md

 In the project directory, you can run:

-### `npm start` for start for testing readme commit some chnages accesss denied new one is required for jenkins with pipeline
+### `npm start` for start for testing readme commit some chnages accesss denied new one is required for jenkins with pipeline webhook connectd

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.